PyRigi -- a general-purpose Python package for the rigidity and flexibility of bar-and-joint frameworks: Functionality

 Beyond visualizing static frameworks, it is possible to visualize deformation paths of frameworks in \pyrigi.
 Given a framework $F=(G,p)$, with $G=(V,E)$ and $p:V\rightarrow \mathbb{R}^d$, a \emph{motion} is a continuous map $\alpha:\mathcal{I}\rightarrow(\mathbb{R}^d)^V$ for an interval $\mathcal{I}\subset \mathbb{R}$ with $0\in \mathcal{I}$ such that $\alpha(0)=p$ and such that $(G,p)$ and $(G,\alpha(t))$ are equivalent for every $t\in \mathcal{I}$.
 A motion is called \emph{trivial}, if $(G,p)$ and $(G,\alpha(t))$ are congruent for all $t\in \mathcal{I}$.

 \minisec{Parametrized Motions}

 The most straightforward way to define a continuous motion is to actually provide a parametrization for it.
 When constructing a \pythoninline{ParametricMotion} object, we need to specify a parametrization in a single parameter and a (potentially unbounded) interval.
 For example, almost all frameworks $F$ on the 4-cycle have a 1-dimensional deformation space that contains the realizations of $F$.
-In this case, the corresponding system of polynomials is sufficiently simple so that one can parametrize a curve in this space by symbolically solving the bar-length equations and hence use \pythoninline{ParametricMotion} to display it.
+In this case, the corresponding system of polynomials is sufficiently simple so that one can parametrize a curve in this space by symbolically solving the bar-length equations.
 At the moment, the specific parametrization of the curve has to be be provided by the user.

 \minisec{Numerical Approximations}

 However, the system of polynomial equations describing a framework's configuration space quickly becomes too complicated to be described symbolically.
 If we still want to visualize a framework's deformation path, we need to rely on numerical methods.
 Using homotopy continuation enables us to numerically track solution paths \parencite{BreidingTimme2018}.
 Intuitively, paths are approximated by iteratively applying a \emph{predictor-step} that anticipates the next value on the curve (e.g.\ Euler's method) followed by a sequence of \emph{corrector-steps} to refine the previous prediction, usually by applying Newton's method.